-Students at Inter American University of Puerto Rico School of Optometry will be required to pass Part I of the National Board of Examiners in Optometry examination before enrolling into the second semester of the last year of the School's Professional Degree Program.
-Students need to authorize that their scores be sent to Inter American University of Puerto Rico, School of Optometry.
+Students at Inter American University of Puerto Rico School of Optometry are required to pass Part I of the National Board of Examiners in Optometry examination in order to graduate of the School's Professional Degree Program.
+Students need to authorize that their scores be sent to Inter American University of Puerto Rico School of Optometry.
 All individual scores received will remain confidential.